feiyue33/EC601/README.md

 ```

 ### Search information
 You can set the keyword to search information.
-You can find which twitter accounts or images has keyword label.
+You can find which twitter accounts or images include keyword label.